King Creole: Plot

 Maxie sends his henchmen after Danny.
 Shark and another gang member trap him in an alley.
 Danny knocks out one of his pursuers.
-Then Shark stabs Danny, but kills himself in the struggle.
-Ronnie finds a profusely bleeding Danny and takes him to her house on a bayou to recover.
-She asks him to forget her sordid past and to love her, even only for a short time.
-Danny replies that it would not be difficult to love her and kisses her.
-Maxie drives up, accompanied by Dummy (Jack Grinnage), a member of Danny's former gang.
+Shark stabs Danny but is killed.
+Ronnie finds Danny and takes him to her house to recover.
+She asks him to forget her sordid past and pretend to love her.
+Danny replies that it would not be difficult and kisses her.
+Maxie drives up, accompanied by Dummy, a member of Danny's former gang.
 Maxie fatally shoots Ronnie.
-Dummy, who had been befriended by Danny, grapples with Maxie.
-The gun goes off, killing its owner.
+Dummy, who had been befriended by Danny, grapples with Maxie, but the gun goes off, killing its owner.

-Danny returns to the King Creole, still mourning Ronnie.
-Nellie promises to wait for him.
-Then at the club he sings a sad song with the lines "Let's think of the future, forget the past, you're not my first love, but you're my last".
-Mr Fisher also shows up to listen to his son sing.
+Danny returns to the King Creole.
+He sings the lines, "Let's think of the future, forget the past, you're not my first love, but you're my last", to Nellie in the audience.
+Mr. Fisher arrives to listen to his son sing.